-Pexip Infinity automatically publishes basic presence information in Microsoft Lync and Skype for Business environments for Pexip services (Virtual Meeting Rooms, Virtual Auditoriums and contacts reached via the Pexip Distributed Gateway).
+Pexip Infinity automatically publishes basic presence information in Lync/SfB environments for Pexip services (Virtual Meeting Rooms, Virtual Auditoriums and contacts reached via the Pexip Distributed Gateway).
 The contact will indicate that it is 'Available' when a Lync/SfB client subscribes to it.